petermchale/igv-grid/README.md

 https://igv-grid.surge.sh/

-Note that loci visualizations can be shared with colleagues via URL, e.g., https://igv-grid.surge.sh/0/2 , which refers to thumbnail #2 from callet #0.

 ## Applications

 The app was developed to expedite the visual identification of features that differentiate true-positive from false-positive variant calls, such as soft-clipped reads and local sequence context.